 Metabolic Bone Disease, or MBD, is a very serious bearded dragon health issue.
 MBD typically develops due to inadequate exposure of UVB rays, and a lack of calcium/vitamin D3 in the diet.

 Bearded dragons need exposure to the sun’s UVB rays in order to metabolize calcium and synthesize vitamin D3, which both are vital for good bone development.
-Without proper UVB exposure, metabolic bone disease can develop rapidly, resulting in disfigurement, weak, brittle bones, and even result in death.
+Without proper UVB exposure, metabolic bone disease can develop rapidly, resulting in:

 Here are a few tips on how to prevent metabolic bone disease in your pet bearded dragon.

 UVB rays are naturally emit from the sun.
 Reptiles soak in the sun radiation through the skin.
 Without enough UVB exposure the bearded dragon can become unhealthy.

 Pet bearded dragons spend most of their time indoors, drastically reducing exposure to vital sun rays.

 There are many specialized fluorescent light bulbs on the market today which produce adequate UVB rays similar to the sun.
 These UVB light bulbs are essential to help prevent metabolic bone disease in reptiles.
 Good lighting can also help prevent other health problems such as impaction.

 Place UVB light bulbs at a minimum distance from your bearded dragon to be most effective, generally within 12 inches.
 Placement depends on bulb intensity and wattage.

 We recommend replacing UV bulbs at least every six months as the bulb intensity will weaken over time.